suryanshsk/Python-Voice-Assistant-Suryanshsk/CODE_OF_CONDUCT.md

 ## Note

-Submit only useful issue , Don't try t submit any type of issue which do not suits for this project
+Submit only useful issue , Don't try t submit any type of issue which do not suits for this project Also warning to all contributors to not to submit same issue which was already submitted by any other Contributors
 ## Our Standards

 Examples of behavior that contributes to creating a positive environment include: